Gaotrees/caffe-doc/Model-Zoo.md

     CVPR, 2015.

 Models:
  * [AlexNet](https://gist.github.com/jimmie33/0585ed9428dc5222981f): CNN model finetuned on the Salient Object Subitizing dataset (~5500 images).
-The architecture is the same as Caffe reference network.
+The architecture is the same as the Caffe reference network.
  * [VGG16](https://gist.github.com/jimmie33/27c1c0a7736ba66c2395): CNN model finetuned on the Salient Object Subitizing dataset (~5500 images).
-The architecture is the same as VGG16 network.
+The architecture is the same as the VGG16 network.
 This model gives better performance than the AlexNet model, but is slower for training and testing.